MrDestroyerSkid/Void-Script-Builder/README.md

 -We had no secure or any kind of "bypass" protection

--Use any "illegal" script will cause ban of violate VBS rules and only used for education or testing purpose privately.
+-Use any "illegal" tagged script will cause ban of violate VBS rules and only used for education or testing purpose privately.

 -Use some topic script like chaotic or nuking, destroying, abuse must use refresh command and will somehow get you to be punished